Gravitational Pressure and the Accelerating Universe: The Gravitational Energy-Momentum and Pressure in the TEGR

-where $T^{\lambda\mu}$ is defined by $eT_{a\mu}=\delta L_m / \delta e^{a\mu}$.
-The left-hand side of the above equation may be identically rewritten in terms of the left-hand side of Einstein equation, as $\frac{1}{2}e\left[ R_{a\mu}(e)-\frac{1}{2}e_{a\mu}R(e)\right]$ (for details, see Ref. \cite{ReviewTEGR-Maluf}).
-We remark that as the Lorentz indices in Eq. (\ref{2.4}) may be converted into space-time indices, then the left-hand side of the latter becomes proportional to $(R_{\mu\nu} - \frac{1}{2}g_{\mu\nu}R)$.
-This implies that a metric tensor, $g_{\mu\nu}$, that is a solution of Einstein equation is also a solution of Eq. (\ref{2.4}).
-Hence, for a given space-time metric, that is a solution of Einstein equation, the physical results derived from considerations of it are also valid in the formulation of the TEGR (for further discussion, we refer the reader to the review \cite{ReviewTEGR-Maluf}).
+We note that the stress-energy-momentum of matter fields is given by $T^{\lambda\mu}=e_a\,^{\lambda}T^{a\mu}\,$, which is defined through $eT_{a\mu}=\delta L_m / \delta e^{a\mu}$.
+The left side of the above equation may be identically rewritten in terms of the left side of Einstein equation, as $\frac{1}{2}e\left[ R_{a\mu}(e)-\frac{1}{2}e_{a\mu}R(e)\right]$ (for details, see Ref. \cite{ReviewTEGR-Maluf}).
+We remark that as the Lorentz indices in Eq. (\ref{2.4}) may be converted into space-time indices, then the left side of the latter becomes proportional to $(R_{\mu\nu} - \frac{1}{2}g_{\mu\nu}R)$.
+This implies that a metric tensor, $g_{\mu\nu}$, that is a solution of the Einstein field equation, is also a solution of Eq. (\ref{2.4}) (for further discussion, we refer the reader to the review \cite{ReviewTEGR-Maluf}).
+It imediately follows that Eq. (\ref{2.4}) may be rewritten as \cite{ReviewTEGR-Maluf,Ref18}